xingyumex/LoLi-IEA/README.md

 ## Requirements

 ## Test
+To test the model, follow these steps:

+1. Download the weights for the pretrained model.

+2. Place your images to be enhanced in the ./1_Input directory.

+3. Run the code with the following command:

+python main.py

+4. The enhanced images will be saved in the ./2_Output directory.

 ## Citation
 If this work contributes to your research, we would appreciate it if you could cite our paper: